Below is just a small selection of comments from leading figures in the fields of healthcare, local government and human rights.

 “The Health Mela is a shining example of good practice to health professionals across the U.K. of how to work with community leaders to engage with ethnic minority groups.
 The importance of encouraging greater health awareness cannot be underestimated, particularly among communities, which traditionally have been reluctant to access health services because of their fear or apprehension.
 It also serves as a showcase for Asian lifestyle and culture to boost community links.”

 “I enormously enjoyed my visit particularly meeting many hard working people manning a variety of stalls and interacting with the visiting public.
 I do congratulate LGHUF and the Rotary Club of Leyland for their initiative in holding this Mela.
-It looked to me to be a great success and I hope it will be the first of many in South Ribble.
+It looked to me to be a great success and I hope it will be the first of many in South Ribble.“Please do pass on my congratulations to everyone involved with the organisation of the event.”

 “I am delighted that the Rotary Club of Leyland has taken the initiative to hold this first event in partnership with so many organisations and in particular the National Forum for Health & Wellbeing.
 Rotary International is a worldwide organisation in over 200 countries.
 It prides itself in changing the lives of so many people for the better, especially with the current programme to eradicate Polio from our world.
 This Health Mela is a practical and novel way to raise health awareness among our local communities, not only improving their way of living, but in some cases, actively saving lives.”